 Nail growth relies upon the ‘matrix’ which supplies the nail with a good blood supply and is situated underneath the nail contained in an area of dense fibrous tissue called the mantle.
 The nail plate is the main body and hard part of the nail, made of translucent keratin protein.
-The nail plate effects a pink colour due to the blood supply underneath, but this colour may vary (e.g. a bluish or whit hue) due to physical conditions or outside influences such as temperature.
+The nail plate displays a pink colour due to the blood supply underneath, but this colour may vary (e.g., a bluish or white hue) due to physical conditions or outside influences such as temperature.

 We damage our hair by over exposure to sunlight, pollutants, applied chemicals, over brushing, drying, curling and straightening.
 The predominant damage in these circumstances is to the outer cuticle of the hair leading to splitting and breakage which exposes the inner hair with the result of dry, dull and coarse feeling hair.

 Immune related conditions where the immune system attacks hair follicles can result in small patches of hair loss developing on the skull and this is known as alopecia areata.
-In some occurrences total baldness develops and occasionally the loss of all of the hairs on the entire body, called alopecia universalis.
+In some occurrences, total baldness develops and occasionally the loss of all the hairs on the entire body, called alopecia universalis.3

 A range of prescribed medications are known to be associated with hair loss including the commonly used hormonal contraceptives and menopausal drugs.

-Grey hair is usually associated with aging with early greying sometimes seen occurring through the generations in some families.
-Health issues such as anaemia, thyroid, vitamin B12 deficiency, and vitiligo can lead to premature greying.
+Grey hair is usually associated with ageing with early greying sometimes seen occurring through the generations in some families.
+Health issues such as anaemia, oxidative damage, smoking, vitamin B12, D3 and copper deficiency can lead to premature greying.4

 The most common problem affecting nails are caused by fungal nail infections with a white or yellow discolouration leading to crumbling and destruction of the nail.
 This problem occurs in both fingers and toes but more commonly the toenails are affected.